Easy Big Foot Slippers

 add this pattern to your Ravelry queue

-My hubby is tall…very tall, almost six and half feet tall.
-If you read my personal blog, you’ll know that I adoringly refer to him as The Big Guy.
+My hubby is tall…very tall, almost six and a half feet tall.
+I adoringly refer to him as The Big Guy.
 I’m 5’5″, so I guess you can see what I’d call him that.

 He has big feet, too.